abacusmodeling/abacus-develop/doc/input-main.md

 - out_mat_hs<a id="out_mat_hs"></a>
     - *Type*: Boolean
     - *Description*: Only for LCAO calculations.
-When set to 1, ABACUS will generate two files `data-H` and `data-S` that store the Hamiltonian and S matrix in k space, respectively.
+When set to 1, ABACUS will generate two lists of files `data-$k-H` and `data-$k-S` that store the Hamiltonian and S matrix for each k point in k space, respectively.
     - *Default*: 0

     [back to top](#input-file)